5 things successful couples avoid in conversations with each other!

 5. Mind reading

-Criticism: Successful couples avoid criticizing each other's character or personality traits.
+Criticism: Successful couples avoid criticising each other's character or personality traits.
 Instead, they focus on expressing their needs and concerns in a constructive and non-blaming manner.

 Stonewalling: Stonewalling refers to shutting down or withdrawing from a conversation.
 Successful couples avoid stonewalling and make an effort to stay engaged in the discussion, even when it becomes challenging or uncomfortable.

 Contempt: Couples who thrive in their relationships avoid showing contempt towards each other.
-This means refraining from disrespectful behavior, sarcasm, mockery, or belittling remarks.
+This means refraining from disrespectful behaviour, sarcasm, mockery, or belittling remarks.

 Mind-reading: Successful couples understand that they cannot assume to know what their partner is thinking or feeling without asking for clarification.
 They avoid mind-reading and instead practice open and honest communication, actively seeking understanding from one another.